sergpapa/FPC/README.md

 # **Deployment**

-### To deploy the project
+### Project Deployment Instructions

-The site was deployed to GitHub pages.
-The steps to deploy a site are as follows:
+This website was deployed on GitHub pages.
+Follow these steps to deploy a project:

-  1. In the GitHub repository, navigate to the **Settings** tab.
+  1. Within the GitHub repository, access the **Settings** tab.
-  2. Once in Settings, navigate to the **Pages** tab on the left hand side.
+  2. Inside the Settings menu, proceed to the **Pages** section located on the left-hand side.
-  3. Under **Source**, select the branch to **master**, then click **save**.
+  3. In **Source**, select the **master** branch and click **save**.
-  4. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  4. After selecting the master branch, the page will automatically refresh, displaying a detailed ribbon indicating the successful deployment.

 ![GitHub-deployment](assets/images/deploy.png)

-  The live link to the Github repository can be found here - [https://sergpapa.github.io/FPC/](https://sergpapa.github.io/FPC/)
+  You can access the live link to the GitHub repository here - [https://sergpapa.github.io/FPC/](https://sergpapa.github.io/FPC/)

-### **To fork the repository on GitHub**
+### **Forking the Repository on GitHub**

-A copy of the GitHub Repository can be made by forking the GitHub account.
-This copy can be viewed and changes can be made to the copy without affecting the original repository.
-Take the following steps to fork the repository;
+To create a duplicate of the GitHub Repository, known as forking, you can view and make changes to this copy without impacting the original repository.
+To fork the repository, follow these steps:

-1. Log in to **GitHub** and locate the [repository](https://github.com/sergpapa/FPC).
+1. Log in to **GitHub** and find the [repository](https://github.com/sergpapa/FPC).
-2. On the right hand side of the page inline with the repository name is a button called **'Fork'**, click on the button to create a copy of the original repository in your GitHub Account.
+2. On the right-hand side of the page, next to the repository name, you will find a **Fork** button.
+Click this button to create a duplicate of the original repository in your GitHub account.

 ![GitHub-forking](assets/images/forking.png)

-### **To create a local clone of this project**
+### **Creating a Local Clone of this Project**

-The method from cloning a project from GitHub is below:
+To clone this project from GitHub to your local environment, follow these steps:

-1. Under the repository’s name, click on the **code** tab.
+1. Below the repository's name, click on the **Code** tab.
-2. In the **Clone with HTTPS** section, click on the clipboard icon to copy the given URL.
+2. Under **Clone with HTTPS**, click on the clipboard icon to copy the URL.

 ![Cloning](assets/images/cloning.png)
-3. In your IDE of choice, open **Git Bash**.
+3. In your prefered IDE, open **Git Bash**.
-4. Change the current working directory to the location where you want the cloned directory to be made.
+4. Change the current working directory to the location where you want to create the cloned directory.
-5. Type **git clone**, and then paste the URL copied from GitHub.
+5. Type **git clone**, and then paste the copied URL from GitHub.
-6. Press **enter** and the local clone will be created.
+6. Press **enter** to vcreate the local clone.

 [Back to top](<#contents>)